Marvel Contest of Champions: Gameplay

 Battles between the characters take place in a variety of locations pulled from Marvel Comics or the Marvel Cinematic Universe, such as Asgard, Hell's Kitchen, Knowhere, Oscorp, Savage Land, Stark Tower, Wakanda, and a S.H.I.E.L.D.
 Helicarrier.

 Characters can be leveled up by using ISO-8 and Gold and ranked up with Catalysts, which are all gained when fighting in Story Quests, special events, and arena.
 Class-specific ISO-8 provide heroes of the specified class a bonus.
-Completing quests provides XP (experience points) and unlocks the ability to add more heroes to the player's questing team, to a maximum of five heroes.
-In addition to taking part in a global chat feature, players can also join alliances.
-Alliances allow chat amongst other members and provide the opportunity to work together in alliance quests and wars, to earn glory for rank up materials and shards to form crystals.
+Completing quests provides XP (experience points) and unlocks the ability to add more heroes to the player's questing team, up to a maximum of five heroes.
+In addition to taking part in a global chat feature, players can also join Alliances.
+Alliances allow chat amongst other members and provide the opportunity to work together in Alliance Quests and Wars, to earn Glory for rank up materials and shards to form crystals.

-Marvel Contest of Champions features 3 primary in-game currencies – gold, units, and battlechips – along with other special event currencies.
-Gold is used to upgrade champions and buy alliance tickets and items.
-Units are the primary currency used to buy potions, revives, crystals, bundles, mastery items and alliance tickets.
-Battlechips are used to purchase arena crystals, which can give gold, units, or a chance at collecting the Punisher.
-Joining and being active in an alliance also grants access to Loyalty, which can be used to buy additional crystals that offer a chance at collecting Unstoppable Colossus.
+Marvel Contest of Champions features 3 primary in-game currencies – Gold, Units, and Battlechips – along with other special event currencies.
+Gold is used to upgrade champions and buy Alliance tickets and items.
+Units are the primary currency used to buy potions, revives, crystals, bundles, mastery items and Alliance tickets.
+Battlechips are used to purchase arena crystals, which can give Gold, Units, or a chance at collecting the Punisher.
+Joining and being active in an Alliance also grants access to Loyalty, which can be used to buy additional crystals that offer a chance at collecting Unstoppable Colossus.

 In addition to the main story quest and the versus arenas, Marvel Contest of Champions features a series of other quests for specific purposes.
 Typically, there is a monthly storyline and corresponding event quest revolving around the new character releases.
-There are also specific quests for collecting catalysts and gold, along with a handful of other selections.
+There are also specific quests for collecting Catalysts and Gold, along with a handful of other selections.